 Inside your inner ear, there are tiny calcium carbonate crystals called otoconia.
 Their job is to help you sense gravity and movement.

-BPPV happens when these crystals become dislodged from their home and "fall" into the semicircular canals—the parts of your ear that sense rotation.
-When you move your head, these loose crystals roll around like marbles in a tube, sending false signals to your brain that you are spinning when you are actually still.
+BPPV happens when these crystals become dislodged from their home and "fall" into the semicircular canals—the parts of your ear that sense rotation and angular velocity.
+When you move your head, these loose crystals alter the signals sent from your ear to the brain and eyes; inconsistent information about posture and motion lead to the sensation of spinning or dysequilibrium when you are actually still.

 Can It Be Fixed?
 (The Epley Maneuver)

-The most common and effective treatment for BPPV is the Epley Maneuver.
-This is a series of guided head movements designed to use gravity to "maneuver" those loose crystals out of the sensitive canals and back to where they belong.
+The most common treatment for BPPV is the Epley Maneuver.
+This is a series of guided head and body movements designed to use reposition those loose crystals out of the sensitive canals and back to where they belong.

 Why see a professional instead of trying it at home?